What to Plant With Hostas: A Comprehensive Guide

 To plant astilbe with hostas, choose a location that receives morning sunlight and afternoon shade.
 Prepare the soil by incorporating organic matter such as compost or well-rotted manure.
 Dig a hole slightly larger than the astilbe’s root ball, place the plant in the hole, and backfill with soil, ensuring that the crown is level with the soil surface.
 Water thoroughly to settle the soil.
 Regular watering and mulching are essential for the successful establishment of both astilbe and hostas.

-Related Post: How Often Do You Water Begonias?
-Essential Tips for Healthy Growth
+Related Post: How Do You Care for a Money Tree: Essential Tips for Healthy Growth and Financial Prosperity

 Azalea